-In 2012 Svitlana transitioned from solely being a stage artist and appeared on screen in a number of Asian and international films and TV shows.
+In 2012, Svitlana transitioned from solely being a stage artist to appearing on screen in a number of Asian and international films.

-Svitlana is a dedicated orientalist with a mission of building bridges between east and west by co-creating and sharing authentic experiences.
+Svitlana is a dedicated orientalist with a mission of building bridges between east and west by co-creating and sharing authentic experiences through creating mindful, introspective art.
 She believes in the power of collaboration and works in partnership with visual and physical artists from around the world.
+She is also partnered with Kandao Technologies and Dobot Technologies.

 Zavialova claims to live in the air between east and west and gains inspiration and energy from the contrast between the simplicity and complexity of the interactions she observes.